 If you monetize with ads, this report will give you impressions, length of time the ad was shown, clicks, and revenue.

 In our example we can see one day’s worth of activity: 560 impressions and 3 clicks.
 We have a couple of ad spaces on our lab site, both served by Google ads.
 If you have, for example, banner ads which you sell to advertisers directly, you will have to set up separate events for each one in GA4.

 We also have affiliate links.
 We can see the clicks on these links in the Conversions section of the Engagement Report.
 This is also a means of monetizing a website, but GA4 doesn’t have access to the revenue data.
 If we calculate the average revenue per click for our affiliate account over the past year and estimate the revenue for each click based on this number, we can assign a dollar value to each click and estimate our revenue in this way.

 Get some help

 If you are primarily a website owner for your business or professional services, you will probably need to get some help setting up the data collection for your Monetization reports.
-In fact, you are likely need some help configuring the classic versions of these reports as well.
 If you monetize your website through ecommerce or ads, it’s probably worth your while to get that help.